 Credit bureaus utilize the EIN connected to your business to collect information that aids in determining your current business credit score and, thus, your business’s creditworthiness.
 As a business owner, you’ll likely have to input your EIN information for insurance policies, payroll purposes, event registrations, licensing, establishing wholesale supplier accounts, and so much more, making it crucial to have a positive business credit score associated with your EIN.

 You can learn more about the importance of obtaining an EIN for your startup from the Small Business Administration’s information section.
 Then, apply for an EIN from the IRS for your startup business.

 3. Apply for a Business Line of Credit

 Once you’ve established your new business with each credit bureau and received an EIN from the Internal Revenue Service, the next step is to apply for a business line of credit.
 Credit lines are an excellent choice for budding small businesses and entrepreneurs strapped up in stressful financial situations and needing access to fast cash.
 Applying for a business line of credit or business credit cards is a great way to get your business credit score off the ground.

 Business lines of credit are flexible solutions that act similarly to a standard credit card, making this a popular lending option that business owners can grasp quickly.
-Business lines of credit are an excellent option for startups since you only pay interest on the actual funds drawn, meaning you’ll never have to accept and owe more money than your business can handle at the moment.
+Business lines of credit are an excellent option for startups since you only pay interest on the funds drawn, meaning you’ll never have to accept and owe more money than your business can handle.
 Plus, business credit lines come with a fixed credit limit, restricting the amount of capital you can access at one time.